opnavlab/sonic/README.md

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.06916/status.svg)](https://doi.org/10.21105/joss.06916)

 # Getting Started
 Minimal preparation is needed to begin using SONIC.
+Simply follow these steps:
+1. Clone the repository locally.
+2. Download the .mat data files from [this link](https://gatech.box.com/s/0e56ugrdv2u6e2zwqm7gw3t8yt3ddlrm) and place them in the +sonic/+data folder within your local repository.
-Simply clone the repository locally, and add the sonic directory to the search path that you're working in (i.e. using addpath).
+3. Add the sonic directory to the search path that you're working in (i.e. using addpath).

 A few MATLAB live tutorials are provided under [+examples](https://github.com/opnavlab/sonic/tree/main/%2Bexamples) for demonstrative purposes.